joemoose/dungeoneers.d20/docs/damage.md

 ## Critical Damage

 When you suffer critical damage, you’re knocked unconscious or otherwise incapacitated and take a ***Wounded*** constraint.
 Attempt a STR or WIL save at the beginning of each subsequent round to revive yourself and rejoin the fight.
-You can be revived by an ally as well.
+You can also be revived by an ally.
 Even after you’re revived, your HP remains at zero (unless you received healing from an ally), and the *Wounded* constraint remains until it’s cleared.

 ## Attribute Loss and Death